 Information Systems Degree (BS)

-The information systems degree curriculum is designed to provide students with a foundational education in business, science, and the humanities.
-Preparation in both technical and management skills will prepare students for information systems jobs in system administrator roles as well as a variety of technical fields.
-This computer information systems degree is designed to keep up with companies’ expansion of computer information systems operations, digital platforms, and their growing emphasis on cybersecurity.
+The degree curriculum is designed to provide students with a foundational education in business, science, and the humanities.
+Preparation in both technical and management skills will prepare students for IS jobs in system administrator roles as well as a variety of technical fields.
+This degree is designed to keep up with companies’ expansion of computer IS operations, digital platforms, and their growing emphasis on cybersecurity.

-The Information Systems Educational Objectives are broadly stated goals pertaining to career and professional accomplishments desired for program graduates.
-Graduates of the Information Systems degree program are expected within a few years of graduation to have:
+Graduates of the program are expected within a few years of graduation to have:

-- Established themselves as practicing Information Systems professionals or engaged in advanced study in a related or complementary area.
+- Established themselves as practicing IS professionals or engaged in advanced study in a related or complementary area.

-- Engaged in professional development in order to remain current in the field for enhanced understanding of current issues in Information Systems.
+- Engaged in professional development in order to remain current in the field for enhanced understanding of current issues in IS.

 - Received positive recognition and reward for the productive application of their skills and knowledge.

-The Information Systems degree program will seek to produce student learning outcomes that are based on the needs of the program’s constituencies.
-The Information Systems Program expects students to attain the following proficiencies by the time of graduation:
+The program will seek to produce student learning outcomes that are based on the needs of the program’s constituencies.
+We expect students to attain the following proficiencies by the time of graduation:

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.